dyninst/dyninst/docs/proccontrol/public/ProcessSet.h.rst

   processes, or the location of a buffer in each process where data can be written or read.

+  It's essentially a ``std::multimap`` of ``Address -> Process::ptr`` plus some additional features:

+    - Ability to create addresses based on ProcControlAPI objects, such as libraries.
+    - Additional range features to make it easier to group addresses
+    - No duplicates of ``Address``, ``Process:ptr`` pairs are allowed, though there are duplicate ``Address`` keys.

   .. cpp:type:: boost::shared_ptr<AddressSet> ptr
   .. cpp:type:: boost::shared_ptr<AddressSet> const_ptr